grigoryan-m/wikipedia-quiz/README.md

-# wikipedia-quiz
+# Wikipedia quiz

-Day #9 of 100-day-javascript!
+This project is day #9 of <a href="https://github.com/grigoryan-m/100-day-javascript.git">100-day-javascript</a>!